-COLD WEATHER STARTING (50° F and below)
+COLD WEATHER STARTING (50°F/10°C and below)

-When engine starts, allow engine to run with the throttle control in the choke position until the engine runs roughly, then move throttle control to fast position.
-This may require an engine warm-up period from several seconds to several minutes, depending on the temperature.
+- When engine starts, allow engine to run with the throttle control in the choke position until the engine runs roughly, then move throttle control to fast position.
+This may require an engine warm-up period from several seconds to several minutes, depending on the temperature. - The attachments can also be used during the engine warm-up period.